pcesarperez/Modding-never-changes/Modding never changes.md

 ### <a id="uncannyNuclearHolocaust"></a>5.2.
 The Nuclear Holocaust like you have never seen before

-One of the things I like less of the visual aspect of the game is the green tint that paints everything.
+One of the things I like less of the visual aspect of the game is the green tint that pervades everything.
 I guess that is supposed to depict the residual haze from a nuclear holocaust, but I don't like it anyway.

 There is a single mod that not only removes the green tint, but also adds an incredible look to the game and a weather system: [_Project Reality_](http://www.nexusmods.com/fallout3/mods/17418/).
 No more fixed skin-burning sunny days for the Capital Wasteland.

 Gopher has a video which covers different [weather and lighting mods available](https://www.youtube.com/watch?v=oHariRMIryI) (14:56), including _Project Reality_.
 However, we are going to tinker with the mod file because there is apparently a significant framerate drop with the default rain textures.
 We are going to replace them with [_Enhanced weather_](http://www.nexusmods.com/fallout3/mods/6170/) rain textures.

-1. Download _F3ProjectRealityMkI_ manually, **NOT** with NMM.
+1. Download [_F3ProjectRealityMkI_](http://www.nexusmods.com/fallout3/download/83330) manually, **NOT** with NMM.
-2. Download _RECCOMANDED Enhanced Weather - Rain and Snow v2 hotfix b Fomod Package- FULL DO NOT DOWNLOAD ANYTHING ELSE_ manually, **NOT** with NMM.
+2. Download [_RECCOMANDED Enhanced Weather - Rain and Snow v2 hotfix b Fomod Package- FULL DO NOT DOWNLOAD ANYTHING ELSE_](http://www.nexusmods.com/fallout3/download/72918) manually, **NOT** with NMM.
-3. Uncompress `RECCOMANDED Enhanced Weather - Rain and Snow v2  hotfix b Fomod Package- FULL DO NOT DOWNLOAD ANYTHING ELSE-6170.zip` in a location of your choice.
+3. Unzip `RECCOMANDED Enhanced Weather - Rain and Snow v2  hotfix b Fomod Package- FULL DO NOT DOWNLOAD ANYTHING ELSE-6170.zip` in a location of your choice.
 The ZIP contains a single file, `Enhanced Weather - Rain and Snow v2 hotfix b.fomod`.
-4. Using 7-zip or any other unzipping tool, extract the contents of `Enhanced Weather - Rain and Snow v2 hotfix b.fomod` to a location of your choice, namely `[%ENHANCED_WEATHER%]`.
+4. Using 7-zip or any other unzipping tool, extract the contents of `Enhanced Weather - Rain and Snow v2 hotfix b.fomod` to a location of your choice, namely `[%ENHANCED_WEATHER%]` (`.fomod` files are just zipped files).
-5. Uncompress `F3ProjectRealityMkI-17418-v1-0beta.rar` in a location of your choice, namely `[%PROJECT_REALITY%]`.
+5. Unzip `F3ProjectRealityMkI-17418-v1-0beta.rar` in a location of your choice, namely `[%PROJECT_REALITY%]`.
-6. Browse to `[%ENHANCED_WEATHER%\Textures\Mieimod\Different Weather]`, and copy these two files to `[%PROJECT_REALITY%\\textures\F3NV\Weather]`:
+6. Browse to `[%ENHANCED_WEATHER%\Textures\Mieimod\Different Weather]`, and copy these two files to `[%PROJECT_REALITY%\textures\F3NV\Weather]`:
 	* `Rain.dds`
 	* `Rain2.dds`
 ![Fallout 3 Project Reality with enhanced weather textures](Images/Fallout%203%20Project%20Reality%20with%20enhanced%20weather%20textures.png)